 - With a Logitech Harmony or other universal remotes.

-- With a new replacement remote that you can order from this site.
+- With a new replacement remote that you can purchase from this site.

 - Make your media center setup more user-friendly for technically less advanced members of your family.

 - Power saving !
 Although the RPi does not draw a lot of power it is always desirable to switch off devices when they are not in use, especially when it is not used every day.
 The RemotePi board reduces the standby current to less than 10 mA needed for the microcontroller and the infrared receiver.

 - No wearing out of the RPI micro USB socket due to constant plug in / unplug.

-- Clean RPi OS shutdowns to avoid data corruption.
+- Clean safe RPi OS shutdowns, this avoids sd card corruption.

 - Regular rebooting of the RPi to clear memory leaks and do automatic updates.